 1. Bias and discrimination

-AI systems have the ability to maintain societal biases to a great extent depending on the data sets they are trained with.
-And this particular trait of AI could result in the:
+AI systems can maintain societal biases to a great extent depending on the data sets they are trained with.
+This particular trait of AI could result in the:

 Solution:

-To sort out such AI risks, it is essential that firms focus on investing in diverse and representative training data that they can analyze effortlessly.
-That’s not all!
+To sort out such AI risks, firms must focus on investing in diverse and representative training data that they can analyze effortlessly.
+Thatโs not all!
 It will also help if concerned agencies implement bias detection and correction algorithms and remember to perform regular audits of AI models.
 This way, it will become a cakewalk to identify and eliminate the bias issues from the current AI systems.

 Every business owner must set fairness and impartiality as their core principles to support Ethical AI development.